luthersystems/cross-department-claims-settlement/README.md

 2. add a claimant to the claim
 3. retrieve claim details

-> To simplify the sandbox, we have omitted authentication which we handle
+> To simplify the cross-department-claims-settlement repo , we have omitted authentication which we handle
 > using [lutherauth](https://docs.luthersystems.com/luther/application/modules/lutherauth).
 > Authorization is implemented at the application layer over tokens issued by
 > lutherauth.